BritishPandaChick/disney-codes/log.md

 - Fix main stylesheet for desktop.
 Trying creating a different stylesheet or play around with screen sizes.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 15: July 19, 2019
+**What I Did Today:** Fixed main styles for 30 Days, 30 Sites event invitation.
+Double check all HTML, CSS and JS code.

+**Day Summary:** I finally finished the event invitation.
+It turns out that I created another style file not in the assets folder.
+This code was mixing with the styles in the style.css folder in the assets folder.
+So I deleted the style file outside of the assets folder and updated the CSS in the style file in the assets folder.
+This fixed everything and the styles appeared.
+I did the last checks of all the code files before pushing to the git repo.
+I ran into problems here and got an error saying "error: cannot stat 'assets/css': Permission denied" so I had to google a bit to figure out what was wrong.
+I decided the best thing to cod was close out of all my files and text editor then restart everything.
+As soon as I did this, everything worked just fine.
+Tomorrow it is time to get back to the tourist attraction website!

+**Tomorrow's List:**
+- Start working on 30 Days, 30 Sites tourist attraction.
+Get all the set up for the project done.
+- Try to start the HTML for tourist attraction website.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)